 Waiving SHP: Eligible students who have alternate health insurance that meets Cornell's requirements may apply to waive their SHP enrollment.
 The waiver approval applies to the current academic year, and students who retain their own insurance must submit a waiver application annually.

 - International students are required to stay enrolled in SHP, and may not waive their enrollment (with a few exceptions).
 International students should confirm their enrollment in SHP.

 - Students who enroll in Cornell's Student Health Plan Plus (SHP+) are exempt from the annual SHP enrollment / waiver process.

 - Fully funded graduate students have SHP provided as a benefit of their program are not eligible to waive, and should confirm their enrollment in SHP.

 - Summer students and Continuing Education students have different requirements.

-- Part-time students and non-degree students are exempt from the annual SHP enrollment / waiver process (please contact us with any questions).
+- Part-time students may be exempt from the annual SHP enrollment / waiver process (please contact us with any questions).

 Information just for you